lizmat/raku-all-modules/github/tony-o/perl6-xoo/README.md

-# Xoo
+# Xoos

-Xoo is an ORM designed for convenience and ease of use, it is modeled after DBIx::\* if you're into that kind of thing already (note: some concepts and names have deviated).
+Xoos is an ORM designed for convenience and ease of use, it is modeled after DBIx::\* if you're into that kind of thing already (note: some concepts and names have deviated).

 (This module was originally named Koos until my friends in Israel let me know that that's a vulgar word in Arabic)